bgaultier/laclef-webapp/README.md

   $database = "laclef";
 ```

-9. Fire up your web browser and go to http://raspberrypi.local/login (login : admin, password : admin)
+11. Fire up your web browser and go to http://raspberrypi.local/login (login : admin, password : admin)
-10. Enjoy a cup of tea (since you took a coffee on step 6 :)
+12. Enjoy a cup of tea (since you took a coffee on step 6 :)
-11. If laclef is not working as expected, please consider the use of [this tracker](https://github.com/bgaultier/laclef-webapp/issues).
-This issue tracker is meant for bug repports and requests for improvements.
+13. If laclef is not working as expected, please consider the use of [this tracker](https://github.com/bgaultier/laclef-webapp/issues).
+This issue tracker is meant for bug reports and requests for improvements.

 License
 -------